-Hovershotsapv's contends that operation of it's sUASs will not "create a hazard to users of the national airspace system or the public:' as stated in 112 P.L.
-95 §333 (b).
-Given the diminutive size and weight of Hovershotsapv's sUASs, combined with their operation in cordoned off and well-controlled areas, Hovershotsapv's sUASs falls within Congress's contemplated safety zone.
-Hovershotsapv sUASs have an established safety record bolstered by multi-point preflight checklist, awareness of their surroundings and intimate knowledge of the behavior of the sUAS platform in many weather conditions.
-TI1is safety record and implemented operational practices demonstrate an awareness of public safety.
-Hovershotsapv operations routinely provide a level of safety at least equal to existing rules, and in nearly every instance, exceeds existing rules.
-Hovershotsapv has worked very closely with the regional vendors and support for this unit to create a tightly integrated and highly tolerant platform that has been tested throughly by a vendor with a proven record for safety and solid designs.
-Hovershotsapv also continues to work closely with organization to identify and mitigate sUAS platform risk due to their expertise in several industries closely related to the aviation and transportation.
-Hovershotsapv does not operate its UASs on or near airports and generally has only operated its fleet on private grounds with cordoned off areas or areas under the control of the property owner I client with assistance by safety officials employed by the business.
-Hovershotsapv determines the areas needed to fulfill the clients' goals and only operates its UASs in these flight zones and only in compliance with well regarded safety protocols set forth initially by the RC UAS trade and hobby groups and recently codified by relevant FARs.
+Conservaco contends that operation of its sUASs will not create a hazard to users of the national airspace system or the public as stated in 112PL.b).
+Given the diminutive size and weight of Conservaco's sUASs, combined with their operation in cordoned off and well-controlled areas, Consservaco's sUASs falls within Congress contemplated safety zone.
+Conservaco sUASs have an established safety record bolstered by multipoint preflight checklist, awareness of their surroundings and intimate knowledge of the behavior of the sUAS platform in many weather conditions.
+This safety record and implemented operational practices demonstrate an awareness of public safety.

-1More characteristics have been outlined in the enclosed supplemental materials.
+Conservaco operations routinely provide a level of safety at least equal to existing rules, and in nearly every instance, exceeds existing rules.
+Conservaco has worked very closely with the regional vendors and support for this unit to create a tightly integrated and highly fault tolerant platform that has been tested thoroughly by a vendor with a proven record for safety and solid designs.

+Though it does not mitigate safety it is of note that as of Nov 2014 there are few companies that will insure sUAS operations and sUAS based companies.
+The sUAS of use at Conservaco is one of two models (by current awareness) that qualify for protection against damages or injury.
+Conservaco attained a significant level of insurance to rectify accidental damage or injury.
+Conservaco also continues to work closely with this organization to identify and mitigate sUAS platform risk due to their expertise in several industries closely related to the aviation and transportation.

+Conservaco does not operate its UASs on or near airports and generally has only operated its fleet on private grounds with cordoned off areas or areas under the control of the property owner client with assistance by safety officials employed by the business.
+Conservaco determines the areas needed to fulfill the clients' goals and only operates its UASs in these flight zones and only in compliance with well-regarded safety protocols set forth initially by the RCUAS trade and hobby groups and recently codified by relevant FARs.

-Re: Exemption Request Pursuant To Section 333 of the FAA Reform Act of 2012 Hovershotsapv standardized on the following practices to ensure safe operation of it's UASs:
+Conservaco standardized on the following practices to ensure safe operation of its UASs.

-• Work with on-site personnel to plan the flight goals, • Work with on-site personnel to restrict access to non-essential persons, • Operation by unaided VLOS operation only,

-Operation in phases 10 minutes in length, power, Operation of device to GPS aided readout to 300ft at maximum, eNound preprogrammed fail-safes that ensure specific behavior per issue, Three main roles supplemented by on-site safety personnel, Employ controlled lifecycle management of components to guard against multiple failures,

-Preform a site check day(s) before flight to identify potential issues, Subscribe to relevant local weather and safety alerts,

-Expertly choose data collection instruments and accessories to minimize flight requirements or expertise,
+- Work with onsite personnel to plan the slight goals, - Work with onsite personnel to restrict access to non-essential persons, - Operation by unaided VLOS operation only, - Operation in phases 10 minutes in length, - · Operation to minimal 25% battery power, - Operation of device to GPS aided readout to 300ft at maximum, - Numerous preprogrammed fail-safes that ensure specific behavior per issue, - Three main roles supplemented by on-site safety personnel, - Employ controlled lifecycle management of components to guard against multiple failures, - Preform a site check days) before flight to identify potential issues, - Subscribe to relevant local weather and safety alerts, - Expertly choose data collection instruments and accessories to minimize flight requirements or expertise,

-Hovershotsapv has experience in similar fields and has adapted this experience in it's use of UASs to increase safety.
-In combination to the ever expanding knowledge repositories from hobbyists and experts alike, Hovershotsapv is constantly evolving it's practices when there is a clear benefit to operations or increased safety element.
+Conservaco has experience in similar fields and has adapted this experience in its use of UASs to increase safety.
+In combination to the ever expanding knowledge repositories from hobbyists and experts alike, Conservaco is constantly evolving its practices when there is a clear benefit to operations or increased safety element.